 Are there exceptions/exemptions to the mask requirement?

-The only exception to the mask requirement is if you have a medical exemption.
+Exemptions: SEBTS does allow for exemptions to the Face Covering Policy for medical reasons.
 Otherwise, all students, faculty, and staff will be required to wear masks at all times while on SEBTS property where spatial distancing of at least six (6) feet cannot be achieved.
-If you have a medical exception and need to be exempt from the required mask rule, please contact the Dean of Students Office immediately by calling (919) 761-2306 or email email@example.com.
+If you have a medical exception and need to be exempt from the required mask rule, please contact the Dean of Students Office immediately by calling (919) 761-2306 or email firstname.lastname@example.org.

 What if I choose not to follow the mask requirement?